-Master transmitter DiSEqC is provided and 14/18 V switching this is routed through the digital board to the front-end utility connector.
-The possibility to disable the DiSEqC on the front panel, allows for the next generation Quatro Phase Shift Key (QPSK) front-end which will have DiSEqC.
+Master transmitter DiSEqC control is provided and 14/18 V switching is routed through the digital board to the front-end utility connector.
+The possibility to disable the DiSEqC on the front panel, allows for the next generation QPSK front-end which will have DiSEqC control.